 Although he works as a freelancer, Tommy is especially known for working collaboratively, most recently with the up-and-coming pop artist chiyoco, and as a part of Mint Potion's core team, where he worked as a principal composer on the critically-acclaimed score to WayForward's Vitamin Connection, and on the music teams for Cartoon Network's OK K.O.!
 Let's Be Heroes and Mao Mao, Heroes of Pure Heart.
 Notable clients and partners have included WayForward Technologies, maddie vision, thatgamecompany, and Bandai Namco Games.

-Tommy has a Bachelors of Music in Film Scoring from Berklee College of Music and is currently completing his Master's thesis.
+Tommy has a Bachelors of Music in Film Scoring and a Masters of Music in Music Production from Berklee College of Music in Boston.
 While at Berklee, he studied marimba with Nancy Zeltsman who inspired a lifelong love of the instrument, and frequently incorporates it into his projects as a result.
-Tommy plays and records using a five-octave Marimba One marimba.
+Tommy plays and records on a five-octave Marimba One marimba.

 “Vitamin Connection has such an amazingly robust and highly-produced soundtrack that most of its songs could have easily been Billboard Top 40 songs...”